spec-first/connexion/docs/cli.rst

 (CLI).
 This interface aims to be a starting point in developing or testing OpenAPI specifications with Connexion.

-The available commands are:

-- ``connexion run``

-All commands can run with -h or --help to list more information.

 Running an OpenAPI specification
 --------------------------------